WebAssembly/spec/proposals/memory64/Overview.md

   - `memory.grow`
   - (spec text omitted)

-* [memory.grow][exec memgrow] has behavior that depends on the index type:
+* [memory.grow][exec memgrow] has behavior that depends on the address type:
   - for `i32`: no change
   - for `i64`: check for a size greater than 2<sup>64</sup> - 1, and return
     2<sup>64</sup> - 1 when `memory.grow` fails.

-* [Memory import matching][exec memmatch] requires that the index type matches
+* [Memory import matching][exec memmatch] requires that the address type matches
   - ```
-      it_1 = it_2   ⊦ limits_1 <= limits_2
+      at_1 = at_2   ⊦ limits_1 <= limits_2
     ----------------------------------------
-    ⊦ mem it_1 limits_1 <= mem it_2 limits_2
+    ⊦ mem at_1 limits_1 <= mem at_2 limits_2
     ```

 * Bounds checking is required to be the same as for 32-bit memories, that is,
-  the index + offset (a `u65`) of a load or store operation is required to be
+  the address + offset (a `u65`) of a load or store operation is required to be
   checked against the current memory size and trap if out of range.

   It is expected that the cost of this check remains low, if an implementation
-  can implement the index check with a branch, and the offset separately using a
+  can implement the address check with a branch, and the offset separately using a
   guard page for all smaller offsets.
-Repeated accesses over the same index and
+Repeated accesses over the same address and
   different offsets allow simple elimination of subsequent checks.

 ### Binary format

 * The [limits][binary limits] structure also encodes an additional value to
-  indicate the index type
+  indicate the address type
   - ```
     limits ::= 0x00 n:u32        ⇒ i32, {min n, max ϵ}, 0
             |  0x01 n:u32 m:u32  ⇒ i32, {min n, max m}, 0